 Senators, members of faculty, students or staff wishing to have items placed on the agenda of a regular meeting of Senate must give written notice to the Secretary of the Senate at least ten (business) days before the meeting in question.
 Members of faculty, students or staff who are not Senators, may also request leave to appear before Senate to speak to the item and to remain on the floor for discussion.
 Such requests shall be considered by the Chair, who will make a recommendation to the Senate.

-The Secretary shall distribute the agenda for the forthcoming meeting in time to reach each member of the Senate and chairs of standing committees at least 48 hours before the meeting.
+The Secretary shall distribute the agenda for the forthcoming meeting in time to reach each member of the Senate and chairs of standing committees not less than five clear days prior to the day of the meeting, not including the day of distribution.
 The agenda for each meeting of the Senate shall be made public at the same time as it is circulated to Senators and members of the Senate Committees.

 Notice of special meetings of the Senate, together with the agenda, shall normally be in the hands of members of the Senate at least 48 hours before the meeting, but in cases of emergency, the Chair of Senate may call a special meeting at any time.